It all starts with a conversation.

 Trust and mutual respect are the critical foundation for creative problem-solving.
-Conflict in floodplain areas are often have historical roots and can be connected to core cultural identities.
-Trust is built through structured conversations that give voice to the values of each interest group and are heard and respected by others.
+Conflict in floodplain areas often have historical roots and can be connected to core cultural identities.
+Trust is built through structured conversations that give voice to the values of each interest group which are heard and respected by others.

 2. Craft and commit to a shared vision.

 Developing lasting solutions begins with identifying common goals and a vision for the future.
 In the face of urgent problems and future uncertainty, it can be challenging to create space to step back and find a vision and set of actions that includes the needs of others.
 Increasingly floodplain leaders recognize that although challenging, this process is indeed the true community work necessary to advance complex societal issues.

 3. Identify & implement integrated projects.